 This refers to the data that is encrypted when it is in transit — including from your browser to the web server and other third parties via integrations.
-Encrypting data in transit protects your data from man-in-the-middle-attacks.
+Encrypting data in transit protects your data from man-in-the-middle attacks.

 Encryption at Rest

-This refers to the data that is encrypted when it is stored (not moving) — either on a disc, in a database, or some other form of media.
+This refers to the data that is encrypted when it is stored (not moving) — either on a disc, in a database, or in some other form of media.
 In addition to the encryption of data during transit, encryption of data when it is stored in the servers provides an even higher level of security.
 EAR protects against any possible data leak due to server compromise or unauthorized access.

 Encryption is done at the application layer using the AES-256 algorithm, which is a symmetric encryption algorithm and uses 128-bit blocks and 256-bit keys.
-The key used to convert the data from plain text to cipher text is called Data Encryption Key (DEK).
+The key used to convert the data from plain text to cypher text is called Data Encryption Key (DEK).
 The DEK is further encrypted using the KEK (Key Encryption Key), providing yet another layer of security.
 The keys are generated and maintained by our in-house Key Management Service (KMS).